achilleasa/usrv-service-adapters/README.md

 | db           | The db index to use   | `0`
 | connTimeout  | The connection timeout in seconds | `1` second

 The default values will be used if no settings are specified.
+By default, the adapter uses the [exp backoff](#exponential-back-off-dial-policy) dial policy (10 attempts, time.Millisecond retry unit).

 ## Example